The Best Clean, Natural & Non-Toxic Shampoo

 Cost: $10-$84

-My Take: I tried the Clarity unscented shampoo & conditioner and it worked really well – it’s slightly pricier than some of the other brands that I tried, but I love that Innersense offers an unscented shampoo and conditioner that is salon quality.
+Why I Love This Shampoo: I tried the Clarity unscented shampoo & conditioner and it worked really well – it’s slightly pricier than some of the other brands that I tried, but I love that Innersense offers an unscented shampoo and conditioner that is salon quality.
+The shampoo suds up very well into a nice lather.

 Shop: Innersense Color Awakening Hairbath & Innersense Color Radiance Daily Conditioner, Innersense Pure Harmony Hairbath & Innersense Pure Inspiration Conditioner; Innersense Hydrating Cream Hairbath & Innersense Hydrating Cream Conditioner, Innersense Clarity Hairbath Shampoo & Innersense Clarity Conditioner